-NOTE This will convert the legacy v2.x license into a v3.0 license of the same type.
-A full v2.x license will upgrade to a v3.0 full license while a v2.x upgrade license will convert to a v3.0 upgrade license.
+NOTE This will convert the legacy v2.x license into a v3.x license of the same type.
+A full v2.x license will upgrade to a v3.x full license while a v2.x upgrade license will convert to a v3.x upgrade license.
 Legacy trial licenses cannot be converted.